agufaui/agufaui/packages/guide/config.md

 7. Configuration values will only apply if property is undefined, aka user didn't specify that property (attribute) in html tag.
 8. There is no need to configure **boolean** type properties, because javascript will default boolean type properties to **false**.
 9. `atype` property is not configurable.
 For properties that are not configurable, you'll see "Not configurable" in comment for that property in type definition of component.
 10. You can split Theme to smaller files then import and combine them.
-For example, abutton.ts, aalert.ts, etc.
+For example, abutton.ts, aalert.ts, etc..
+For Typescript, you'll need to `import { TComponent } from '@agufaui/config'`, then do a Type Assertion `theme: { abutton: AButtonConfig as TComponent }`

 Here's an example, suppose you are using AgufaUI provided theme as baseTheme: